mirror/dd-wrt/src/router/curl/docs/cmdline-opts/write-out.md

 ## `certs`
 Output the certificate chain with details.
-Supported only by the OpenSSL, GnuTLS, Schannel and Rustls backends.
+Supported only by the OpenSSL, GnuTLS, Schannel, Rustls, and Secure Transport backends.
 (Added in 7.88.0)

 ## `conn_id`
 The connection identifier last used by the transfer.
 The connection id is